HUGHIII/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+a relational database is the way data is stored and organized using the relational model, SQL is a language used to query the data

 - [ ] Why do tables need a `primary key`?

+to give the data a unique identity so that it can be manipulated

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+create a third table to create two one to many relationships

 ## Minimum Viable Product